GeorgeMcMullen/CalciPy/README.md

       --xmax XMAX           output graph X-axis maximum
       --xmin XMIN           output graph X-axis minimum
       --show                show the graph (with matplotlib)
+      --rawoutput           output the raw processed data (for use in other programs)
       --verbose             print values as they are calculated

 ## Methods
 Raw data is exported from software such as Nikon NIS-Elements into an Excel compatible file.
 See the samples directory for an example data set and format.
 As mentioned, the two signals which make up the ratiometric data are actually captured separately, represented as interlaced rows in a single dataset, and it is not defined which set of interlaced rows corresponds to what part of the ratio.